mrreganwang/cough_detection/README.md

 ## Fixing False Positives

-If a sound triggers false detections, record it as a negative example and retrain:
+To adapt to dynamic environments, if a sound triggers false detections, record it as a negative example and retrain:

 ```bash
 python src/record_samples.py --negative           # press Enter to record the sound